learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Road map

-Making the softwre ever more readily available with a web interface.
+Making the software ever more readily available with a web interface.

-Adding an even more easy-to-use (however less flexible) graphical user interface (GUI) to the scripting language.
+Adding an alternative, even more easy-to-use (however less flexible) graphical user interface (GUI) to the scripting language.

 Make it easier to add custom learning mechanisms.